 peristaltic pump

-A pump that moves liquid by squeezing flexible tubing in a rolling motion, so the liquid only touches the inside of the tube.
-This matters for classroom watering projects because it can dose small amounts of water without needing the pump mechanism to be in contact with the water.
+A peristaltic pump moves liquid by squeezing flexible tubing in a rolling motion, so the liquid only ever touches the inside of the tube.
+This matters when dosing small, repeatable amounts of fluid or pumping liquids that must stay uncontaminated, because the pump's moving parts never contact the liquid.

 Qwiic